K4rdu5/Advent-Of-Code-2022/README.md

 All my solutions will be written in python.

-Good luck if you're taking on some challenges aswell, Happy coding
+Good luck if you're taking on some challenges aswell, Happy coding!